spacemeshos/protocol/p2p/01-overview.md

 ### Custom P2P stack

 Early on in the architecture process, we evaluated existing P2P stacks including the Ethereum stack and [libp2p](https://github.com/libp2p).
-We decided that these existing stacks were too tightly coupled to the respective protocols: for instance, the Ethereum P2P stack requires that all data be sent using a custom encoding called RDP, and libp2p necessitates use of Kademlia DHT, which is useful for file sharing but is not required by Spacemesh.
+We decided that these existing stacks were too tightly coupled to the respective protocols: for instance, the Ethereum P2P stack requires that all data be sent using a custom encoding called [RLP](https://github.com/ethereum/wiki/wiki/RLP), and libp2p necessitates use of [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia), which is useful for file sharing but is not required by Spacemesh.
 We therefore decided to implement our own lightweight P2P stack.
 For more information on this decision process, see [The search for the perfect p2p library](https://medium.com/spacemesh/perfect-p2p-library-c559d1ca57dc) (but note that some of the information, such as the discussion of the DHT, is outdated).

 ### Identity